erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 **5. Set posts to private/public and set search engine + "third party" AI training settings.**

-One benefit of Wordpress from an SEO perspective is that they have search engine indexing control in the settings panel.
-In the settings, you have the ability to tell search engines whether or not you should index your blog.

 .. image:: {static}/images/wordpress-export-tool-options.png
   :alt: export blog from content and media from  wordpress settings